 Pupils who are very actively involved in performing in two activities for clubs or teams outside of school, or in school teams.
+Pupils should also be competent at a third activity.

 Human Anatomy is significant part of the examination work and pupils should be competent in science.